lenewsad/IntuneEDU/IntuneEDU/what-are-settings.md

 ---

-# What are policy settings?
+# What are configuration settings?
-_Policies_ are groups of settings that manage features on your devices.
-When you create a policy, it manages the settings on those
+_Configuration settings_ manage features on your devices.
+When you create a configuration setting, you apply it to all the devices in a group.

+> [!NOTE]
+> There is another type of settings: [tenant settings](what-are-tenants).

 ## Manage settings